-If two copies of similar devices fly on different spacecraft built by different prime contractors under the responsibility of, and operated by, different agencies, then, if the CCSDS standards are applied in all cases, the result is minimal extra work for the client, for the prime, and for the operator.
-The same principles apply in more complex cases, where the client, designer, manufacturer, and operator are not the same, or where there are multiples of each.
+If the available CCSDS standards are applied in all cases, the result can be minimal new work for the client, for the prime, and for the operator.
+This assumes that two copies of similar devices fly on these different spacecraft, built by different prime contractors, under the responsibility of, and operated by, different agencies, but using similar software.
+The same potentials for savings apply in more complex cases, where the client, designer, manufacturer, and operator are not the same, or where there are multiples of each.

 However, for SOIS and MOIMS, both sets of standards are new.
-This report is aimed at investigating how these aspects of a mission using both standards would interact, with a view to ensuring those interactions are well-defined, well-understood, and unproblematic.
-It will also provide a limited treatment of the three different migration cases that may be adopted by different missions.
+This report is aimed at investigating how these aspects of a mission using both sets of standards would interact, with a view to ensuring those interactions are well-defined, well-understood, and unproblematic.
+This report also provides a limited exploration of three different approaches to MOIMS and SOIS integration that may be adopted by different missions.
+Of course, there are many possible combinations of the SOIS and MOIMS features, and these three cases are just intended to explore a representative range of possible integrations.

 Following this introduction, this report: